310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 even though i have become less of a God at some point…
 {% endbubble %}

 {% bubble Chiaki pastserious %}
 ……
 {% endbubble %}

 {% bubble Kanata pastcurious %}
-i *am* a god, right? i am supposed to be, but everyone tells me it’s not true. why is that?
+i *am* a god, right? i am supposed to be, but everyone tells me it is not true. why is that?

 it seems like i have become a liar and a fraud.